 My research expertise includes analog and mixed-signal IC design, vertical system integration, and edge artificial intelligence (AI).
 My current research develops ICs and systems for advancing brain health, digital communication, and machine learning acceleration [see my publications].
 My industrial experience includes contributions to a series of top-tier IC products including the world's first commercial 5G chipset.
 I have received the IEEE Solid-State Circuit Society (SSCS) 2016 Predoctoral Achievement Award.
 My first author papers have received 3 Best Papers Awards on top conferences.
 I was also the recipient of the Student-Research Preview Award of the 2014 IEEE International Solid-State Circuits Conference (ISSCC).

-*** (New) I have 3-4 openings for graduate students joining in 2023/2024. *** If you are interested in my research or joining my team, please do not hesitate to contact me at firstname.lastname@example.org.
+*** (New) I have 3-4 openings for PhD students with full scholarship joining in 2024. *** If you are interested in my research or joining my team, please do not hesitate to contact me at email@example.com.
 For prospective students and research fellows, please check our openings.

 My current research focuses on developing integrated circuits (ICs) and systems for advancing human health, wireless and wireline communication, and edge machine learning.
 I conduct interdisciplinary research on the following three themes: